 1921 - The fair now had a 38 page premium book with many ads and $555 prize money was donated by businesses and individuals

 1931 - The newly formed Pend Oreille County Development League became the sponsor of the fair.
 This fair was held west of Cusick in a large barn and a circus tent was rented from Spokane.
 During these years, J. Adam Wike, Cusick, became a prominent fair figure.
-Wike Hall is named in his honor.
+Wike Hall, in Cusick, was named in his honor.

 1933 - Thievery and some violence blemished this fair as the depression turned decent folk into hungry beggars who stole many food displays from exhibit booths, the pilfering depleted and in some cases destroyed displays.
 Entries of fruit and foodstuffs were stolen at night despite the posting of guards.
 (According to Newport Miner article.)
 It was a record attendance year.

-1938 - The fair moved to the present site and several buildings and a rodeo arena were established.
-The rodeo became and important part o fth fair and dances were also held.
+1938 - The fair moved to the present site which was then the Cusick Town Park.
+Several buildings and a rodeo arena were established.
+The rodeo became an important part of the fair and dances were also held.

 1941 - 1945 - No fairs were held due to World War II.